charmoniumQ/sams-cookiecutter-pypackage/README.md

 - Fast dev/test cycle:

-  - **Clean tool integration script (`./scripts/test.sh`):** Developers just have remember one command for their dev-test-cycle which runs auto-formatting, linting, static analysis, and unittests.
-This can be extended with named option variables, such as `skip_lint=t verbose=t ./scripts/test.sh`.

   - **Formatting ([autoflake], [isort], [black]):** Linting is a good first step, but autoformatting is the logical completion.
 You rarely have to manually enforce code style with these tools.